Double-barreled Bannon: He targets both Mississippi GOP senators

-JACKSON, Mississippi — One Senate seat here may not be enough for Steve Bannon.
+JACKSON, Miss. — One Senate seat here may not be enough for Steve Bannon.

 If the former White House strategist gets his way, Mississippi's two long-serving establishment Republican senators won't be in office by the start of the next Congress.